Skip to content

 Using database=":memory:" with pool_size > 1

-Each DuckDB connection cloned from an in-memory source gets its own isolated empty database. create_pool raises ValueError if you pass pool_size > 1 with an in-memory database to prevent this silent data-loss bug.
+Each DuckDB connection cloned from an in-memory source gets its own isolated empty database.
+DuckDBConfig raises ValidationError at construction if you pass pool_size > 1 with an in-memory database, which prevents this silent data-loss bug.
 Use a file-backed database when you need multiple connections.

 Holding connections outside the with block